 New licensing + information

-Log Insight now also includes CPU based licensing (covered here) in addition to OSI licensing and the updated license page make it easy to tell if you are compliant or not!
+Log Insight now also includes CPU-based licensing (covered here) in addition to OSI licensing and the updated license page makes it easy to tell if you are compliant or not!

 As mentioned above, Log Insight 2.0 supports upgrading from Log Insight 1.5 GA or later only.
 If you are running an older version of Log Insight then upgrade to Log Insight 1.5 first and then upgrade to Log Insight 2.0.
 For those of you who received access to a Log Insight 2.0 RC build, you will need to upgrade to the GA version.
 I will have an upgrade post later this week!